massimocaprinali/cloud-foundry-public/goodapp.md

 > "Twelve Factor apps are built for agility and rapid deployment, enabling continuous delivery and reducing the time and cost for new developers to join a project.
 At the same time, they are architected to exploit the principles of modern cloud platforms while permitting maximum portability between them.
 Finally, they can scale up without significant changes to tooling, architecture or development practices"

-So that means that the 12 factor apps check-list is really just a set of guidelines that dictate how an application should be built to properly support the concept of independently managed and iterated services.
+So that means that the 12 factor apps check-list is really just a set of guidelines that dictate how an app should be built to properly support the concept of independently managed and iterated services.

 The [12 factors web site](https://12factor.net){: external} describes the 12 factors as: